JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 `com.maddyhome.idea.copyright.util.FileTypeUtil.getFileTypeByName(String)` method removed
 : This was an internal utility method not intended for use in plugins.
 Use `FileTypeManager.getInstance().findFileTypeByName()` instead.

+`javassist` package removed
+: [Javassist](https://github.com/jboss-javassist/javassist) library was removed, bundle it with your plugin instead.

 # 2020.1